-Why are rough sleepers allowed to occupy doorways along the High Street?
+Why are the street homeless allowed to occupy doorways along the High Street?

-Can the Council remove rough sleeper’s possessions if they have spilled onto the High Street?
+Can the Council remove individuals possessions if they have spilled onto the High Street?

 No, the High Street is owned by Hampshire County Council Highway Authority.
 Hampshire County Council may take action if access along the High Street is being obstructed.

 What powers are in place to stop begging?